-A small percentage can make a huge difference in the long term when it comes to costs and fees.
+A small percentage can make a huge difference in the long term when it comes to fees and costs.

 Super is a long-term product, so it’s a good idea to compare us with the market and make sure you’re getting the best value for money.

-Because we’re profit-for-member, we work to keep our fees as low as possible.
-Your fees go directly towards the costs of managing your investments, and providing great member services such as seminars and financial advice.
+As one of Australia’s largest superannuation funds, we use our size and stability to keep costs down.
+Your fees go directly towards the costs of managing your investments and providing great member services such as seminars and financial advice.

 4 things to consider with fees and costs